MorielMauni/homelab-2025/README.md

    - maintaind and updated
 4. **k3s**:
    - manage pods, clusters and nodes
+   - nginx ingress: because i'm using ports 443/80 for NextCloud I switched from Traefik ingress to ngnix on another ports.
 5. **DevPod**:
    - working on DevPos containers to isolate working enviroments
 6. **Flux**: